-- 11. Investment and administrative expenses: The assumed investment return rate represents the anticipated net return after payment of all investment and administrative expenses. - 12.
+- 10. Assumed age for commencement of deferred benefits: Members electing to receive a deferred benefit are assumed to commence receipt at the first age at which unreduced benefits are available. - 11.
+Investment and administrative expenses: The assumed investment return rate represents the anticipated net return after payment of all investment and administrative expenses. - 12.
 Inactive members: For members who terminated service prior to June 30, 2017 liabilities for inactive members are approximated as a multiple of their member contribution account balances.
 For nonvested inactive members, the multiple is 1.0.
 For vested inactive members, the multiple is 8.0 for members with 25 or more years of service, 3.0 for vested inactive members age 45 or older with less than 25 years of service, and 1.0 for other vested inactive members younger than age 45.
 For members who terminated service after June 30, 2017, the expected liability at termination has been carried forward with interest from the last valuation the member was active. - 13.
 Decrement timing: For all members, decrements are assumed to occur at the middle of the year. - 14.
 Eligibility testing: Eligibility for benefits is determined based upon the age nearest birthday and service nearest whole year on the date the decrement is assumed to occur. - 15.
 Decrement relativity: Decrement rates are used directly from the experience study, without adjustment for multiple decrement table effects. - 16.
 Incidence of Contributions: Contributions are assumed to be received continuously throughout the year based upon the computed percent of payroll shown in this report, and the actual payroll payable at the time contributions are made. - 17.
 Benefit Service: All members are assumed to accrue one year of eligibility service each year. - 18.
 All calculations were performed without regard to the compensation limit in IRC Section 401(a)(17) and the benefit limit under IRC Section 415.

-V. Participant Data
+D. Participant Data